GAumala/QALog/README.md

     }
 ```

-On every activity that you want the share logs widget to be visible run to
+To show the share logs widget on top of a particular activity, it should run
 `QALogService` [as a bound service](
 https://developer.android.com/guide/components/bound-services).
 You also have
 to ensure that the tester grants draw overlay permissions to the app because